sgt1796/GPT_embedding/README.md

 # GPT embedding

-This repo contains codes needed for embedding and searching using Openai embedding model.
+This repo contains codes needed for embedding and searching using various embedding models (Openai, Jina, pytorch model).
 Main scripts are the following:
+ - `Embedder.py`: The Embedder class is used to handle clients for different models.
- - `GPT_embedding.py`: CLI tool that retrieves embedding from GPT embedding API with multiprocessing.
+ - `XXX_embedding.py`: CLI tool that retrieves embedding from GPT embedding API with multiprocessing.
+XXX can be "GPT", "Jina" or "MiniCPM".
  - `build_FAISS_index.py`: builds FAISS index on the embedding vectors, uses IVFPQ and [reservior sampling](https://gist.github.com/mdouze/92c5bafcf2b91356cf5e799e3889a0e9).
  - `build_SQLite.py`: builds text data into SQLite database.
- - `faiss_search.py`: (currently `faiss_search_CLI.py`) CLI tool that search a user query within the builded embedding data.
+ - `faiss_search.py`: CLI tool that search a user query within the builded embedding data.

 The general workflow looks like this